Petros9/CaptionTagger/README.md

 ***Caption Tagger***

-Caption tagger is a simple scala application which receives a file with a list of Youtube videos' ids, downloads their captions, selects nouns and looks for their articles on Wikipedia.
+Caption tagger is a simple scala application which receives on its entry a file with a list of Youtube videos' ids, downloads their captions, selects nouns and looks for their articles on Wikipedia.

 The end result is a file with a list that contains: video tokens, raw captions, plain captions, raw wikipedia articles, plain wikipedia articles, links to wikipedia articles.

+Used libraries: play-json (for JSON operations), os-lib (for file operations), scalaj-http (for http request operations) and scalatest (for tests).

 **Resources**